Iapetus-11/Olim-One-Studios-Discord-Bot/README.md

 # POБOT Discord Bot
-A bot made in Python 3.7 for my Discord servers.
+A bot made in Python 3.7 using cogs for my Discord servers.
 Includes a variety of features.
 Originally a project for me to get more into the Python programming language.

 ## Features:
 * Google search